 Epidurals are the most common form of pain relief during labor.
 Over 3/4 of all women report getting an epidural during labor, and like I said, I can understand why!
 This article explains how an epidural works:

-“In an epidural, a local anesthetic – still derived from cocaine – is injected into the epidural space (the space around the tough coverings that protect the spinal cord).
+“In an epidural, a local anesthetic… is injected into the epidural space (the space around the tough coverings that protect the spinal cord).
 Epidurals block nerve signals from both the sensory and motor nerves, which provides effective pain relief but immobilizes the lower part of the recipient’s body.”

 No intervention exists in a vacuum, and even epidurals carry their share of risks.
-This article has the most in depth discussion of risks I’ve seen:
+This article has the most in depth discussion of risks I’ve seen.
+In essence, epidurals:

-- They triple the risk of severe perineal tear.
+- Triple the risk of severe perineal tear.

-- They triple the occurrence of induction with synthetic oxytocin (Pitocin).
+- Triple the occurrence of induction with synthetic oxytocin (Pitocin).

-- They quadruple the chances a baby will be persistently posterior (POP, face up) in the final stages of labor, which in turn decreases the chances of spontaneous vaginal birth (see below).
+- Quadruple the chances a baby will be persistently posterior (POP, face up) in the final stages of labor, which in turn decreases the chances of spontaneous vaginal birth (see below).

-- They decrease the chances of spontaneous vaginal delivery.
+- Decrease the chances of spontaneous vaginal delivery.
 In 6 of 9 studies reviewed in one analysis, less than half of women who received an epidural had a spontaneous vaginal delivery.

-- They increase the risk of pelvic floor problems (urinary, anal and sexual disorders) in mothers after birth, which rarely resolve spontaneously.”
+- Increase the risk of pelvic floor problems (urinary, anal and sexual disorders) in mothers after birth, which rarely resolve spontaneously.”

 I have only seen this mentioned by some sources, but from my own experience, my spinal with my c-section led to horrible itching all over my body for several days after, and I didn’t dare take Benadryl since it can affect milk supply.
 Personally, I’d rather have pain for a day than horrible itching for three if given the choice!